HOW DO I GET STARTED?

 HOW DO I MAP MY FIELDS?

 Once you have uploaded your dataset, Gapsquare will analyse your data and most of the key information will already appear in the correct fields.
-Should you wish to include or exclude some variables from your results, you can drag and drop fields from the top left hand side of the menu to the fields area on the right.
+Should you wish to include or exclude some variables from your results, you can select and deselect variables in the mapping area.

 HOW DO WE CALCULATE YOUR GENDER PAY GAP?